 Using a pick and drill, along with blasting powder, Varela created two cells in the building, one of them a small room for the more violent prisoners, the other a larger eight by 20-foot room for the others.
 Both had iron bars two inches wide and three-fourths of an inch thick, with iron doors and two windows, ten feet above the floor.
 According to local legend, as Varela celebrated the completion of the jail, he got drunk and shot up a dance hall, which resulted in his arrest and being the first prisoner of his new achievement.

 In 1882 the Lesinsky brothers sold out to the Arizona Copper Company, owned by Scottish Investors, who continued to expand the operation, despite the fact it wasn’t hugely profitable due to the fluctuations in copper prices.
-In 1902 the Shannon Copper Company built another smelter on what is now known as Shannon Hill, to refine ore from the nearby mining town of Metcalf.
+In 1902 the Shannon Copper Company built another smelter on what is now known as Shannon Hill to refine ore from the nearby mining town of Metcalf.

-In 1906, the Clifton Cliff Jail closed it’s doors after a large flood nearly submerged the building.
-Prisoners had to be pulled out a small window high in the roof and the jail was left filled with mud and debris.
+In 1906, the Clifton Cliff Jail closed its doors after a large flood nearly submerged the building.
+Prisoners had to be pulled out a small window high in the roof, and the jail was left filled with mud and debris.
 Restored in 1929, the Clifton Cliff Jail is now part of the Clifton Townsite Historic District.

 Of the more notable businesses, Clifton Mineral Hot Springs and Bath House attracted many from around the region.
 Known for its thermal springs that fed directly into the building, the business had a steady flow of patrons, which benefited other businesses in Clifton as well.
 A rich social life sprang up, compared with that of larger cities.
-Attractions included theatres and opera houses which drew renowned talent to their stages.
+Attractions included theatres and opera houses, which drew renowned talent to their stages.

-©Dave Alexander, Legends of America, updated May, 2017.
+©Dave Alexander, Legends of America, updated October 2022.